 The following information is for all users of our Mail service, including Web hosting clients.
-If you are an administrator looking to manage your Mail domain, further information is available in the Mail Administrators Guide.Settings
+If you are an administrator looking to manage your Mail domain, further information is available in the Mail Administrators Guide.Setup

 - Do not enable “Secure Password Authentication”.